MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/ibm-containers/using-mobile-foundation/index.md

     ![Image of Mobile Foundation setup](service-dashboard.png)

 7. Click on **Launch Console** to open the MobileFirst Operations Console.
+The username is "admin" and the password can be revealed by clicking on the "eye" icon.

     ![Image of Mobile Foundation setup](dashboard.png)